 With more time and resources spent testing, one can assume that the bug responsible for this debacle would have been discovered and fixed.
 Further, do we even know at this point if we’ve seen all the issues?
 What about data security, final count accuracy and more?

-Best Practices for Testing — The Way We Do It At Cardinal Peak
+Best Practices for Software Testing — The Way We Do It At Cardinal Peak

-Thorough testing is crucial for quality assurance, and best practices in software testing can result in software that does what it says it’s going to do.
+Thorough software testing is crucially important for quality assurance, and best practices in software testing can result in software that does what it says it’s going to do.

 Focus on User Experience